-Probate is needed in order to transfer the legal title to assets to the deceased person's heirs or beneficiaries if the person who died owned real property, bank accounts, stock, or other assets in his or her name alone.
-Probate is also needed if there is a debt owing to the deceased person or if there is a disagreement about who should get the assets that are in the estate.
+Probate is needed in order to transfer the legal title to assets to the deceased person’s heirs or beneficiaries if the person who died owned real property, bank accounts, stock, or other assets in his or her name alone.
+Probate also is needed if there is a debt owing to the deceased person or if there is a disagreement about who should get the assets in the estate.

-Probate may not be needed if the person who died owned very little, or if the person owned all of his or her assets either jointly with right of survivorship or else with beneficiary designations.
+Probate may not be needed if the person who died owned very little, or if the person owned all of his or her assets jointly with right of survivorship or with beneficiary designations.
 For example, if a married couple owned all of their assets jointly with right of survivorship, there would not be a probate when the first spouse died.
-Probate is generally not necessary if the deceased person put all of his or her assets in a revocable living trust.
+Probate generally is not necessary if the deceased person put all of his or her assets in a revocable living trust.

 What happens if there is a will?

 The person named in the will as the personal representative (or executor) usually meets with an attorney to talk about the assets in the estate and decide whether probate is needed.
 The attorney prepares a petition for probate to be filed with the court and attaches the original will and an affidavit from at least one of the people who witnessed the signing of the will.
-After the petition is filed and accepted by the court, a judge will sign the order appointing the personal representative.
-The court will then issue the Letters Testamentary, which is the official proof of the personal representative's authority to act in an estate in which there is a will.
+After the petition is filed and accepted by the court, a judge will sign the judgment appointing the personal representative.
+The court will then issue the Letters Testamentary, which is the official proof of the personal representative’s authority to act in an estate in which there is a will.

 What happens if there is no will?

 If the person who died did not have a will and probate is necessary, a close relative usually starts the process by meeting with an attorney.
-The attorney prepares a petition for probate to be filed with the court explaining that the person died without a will ("intestate") and asking the court to appoint the close relative as the personal representative of the estate.
-After the petition is filed and accepted by the court, a judge will sign the order appointing the personal representative and setting the amount of the surety bond.
-After the bond is filed and approved, the court will issue the Letters of Administration, which is the official proof of the personal representative's authority to act in an estate in which there is no will.
+The attorney prepares a petition for probate to be filed with the court explaining that the person died without a will (“intestate”) and asking the court to appoint the close relative as the personal representative of the estate.
+After the petition is filed and accepted by the court, a judge will sign the judgment appointing the personal representative and setting the amount of the surety bond.
+After the bond is filed and approved, the court will issue the Letters of Administration, which is the official proof of the personal representative’s authority to act in an estate in which there is no will.